 The other day, I stumbled across an ad that caught my attention.
 The ad was for Careers 2.0, a site dedicated to programmers and the programming industry.
 What I found remarkable about this ad was the laser-fine focus it possessed.
 This ad was so specific about its target audience, there could be no mistake.
-Before I continue further, here is the ad:
+Before I continue further,

 Now, I don’t know about you, but when I saw this ad, I arrived at several conclusions:

 - Its message has something to do with your job; thus the “Your Job.”

 - It’s an ad promoting a job website of some kind.
 Maybe that’s what “Careers 2.0” is supposed to mean, right?